How to enhance sports field durability

 - both products are exempt by the APVMA from poison scheduling, creating less disruption and reducing impact on the community.

-- both products are backed by an expansive set of R&D trials in Australia and globally, ensuring their effectiveness in a range of situations and climates and on a wide range of turf grass species.
+- both products are backed by an expansive set of R&D trials in ANZ and globally, ensuring their effectiveness in a range of situations and climates and on a wide range of turf grass species.

 - each product is specifically formulated with quality guaranteed.